igui/ILPSolver/README.md

 ### Running the ILPSolver on a example scene

-If you really want, you can try to solve a sample ILP, using the `ILPSolver` library.
+If you really want, you can try to solve a sample RP, using the `RPSolver` library.

-1. Select `ILPSolver` as the primary project.
+1. Select `RPSolver` as the primary project.
 2. Hit on Debug.
 Compilation can take several minutes.
 3. Wait for the command line program to finish.
 It may take a minute or two depending on the CUDA core count of the running GPU
-4. Go to the folder `OppositeRenderer\ILPSolver\examples\output` and there you will see the output of the run
+4. Go to the folder `OppositeRenderer\RPSolver\examples\output` and there you will see the output of the run
    - `solutions.csv` with the optimal configurations
    - A collection of images for the optimal results